Meet ChatGoGlobal, the new AI-powered chatbot that has the answers to your global HR questions. Try it Now!

 Puerto Rico's Guidelines Regarding Probation Period

-Regulations and Rules Regading Working Hours in Puerto Rico
+Regulations and Rules Regarding Working Hours in Puerto Rico

 In Puerto Rico, the average working day is eight hours long and the workweek is 40 hours long.